AmaliaGM/GettingStarted/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Microverse README Template
+- Microverse README template used
+- Inspiration
 - etc

 ## 📝 License

+This project is [MIT](./MIT.md) licensed.